mathe-e-botond/ds-math-notes/x2-appendix-2-linear-algebra.md

 To understand the structure of transformation matrix, let's start with a certain type of matrix, where the number of rows and columns are equal, called **square matrix**, which we can note $M_{n, n}$.
 Such a matrix describes the linear transformation in an $n$ dimensional vector space with both input and output vectors having $n$ dimensions.

-Linear transformation is interpreted as transforming the basis of a vector space to another basis.
-To transform the $k$ th dimension, we can take the $k$ th standard basis vector, where each element is $0$ except for the $k$ th element, which is 1, and calculate where it would be in the transformed space.
+Linear transformation is interpreted as transforming any or all vector of a vector space.
+To see the effect of transforming the $k$ th dimension, we can take the $k$ th standard basis vector, where each element is $0$ except for the $k$ th element, which is 1, and calculate where it would be in the transformed space.

 $$\vec i_k = \begin{pmatrix} 0 \\ \vdots \\ 0 \\ 1 \\ 0 \\  \vdots \\ 0 \end{pmatrix} \rightarrow \vec b_k = \begin{pmatrix} b_{k,1} \\ \vdots \\ b_{k,k-1} \\ b_{k,k} \\ b_{k,k+1} \\ \vdots \\ b_{k,n} \end{pmatrix} $$

 We can imagine that each column of a matrix is a vector, the matrix $M_{n, n}$ has $n$ vectors, each of $n$ dimensions.
-The transformation matrix is simply the matrix constructed by conbining all the basis vectors we would get by transforming each of the standard basis vectors.
+The transformation matrix is simply the matrix constructed by conbining all the transformed basis vectors we would get applying the linear transformation to each of the original standard basis vectors.

 $$I_{n, n} = \begin{pmatrix}
   1 & 0 & \cdots & 0 \\